nahtedetihw/libpigmentation/README.md

 # libpigmentation
-** libpigmentation offers the ability to have different colors from an image. **
+** libpigmentation offers the ability to obtain colors from an image. **

 # Usage